Losant/losant-docs/docs/dashboards/gauge.md

 ![Gauge Type](/images/dashboards/gauge-block-type.png "Gauge Type")

 * **Number Gauge** displays a value as a single number.
-Note that, though gauge is almost always used to display a number, it is possible to display an attribute of a different type.
-For example, you may choose to display an "ON" or "OFF" state here as reported by a device.
 * **Dial Gauge** displays the value as a number, but also provides a gauge representation to show where that number stands against a minimum and maximum value provided by you.
 When "Dial Gauge" is selected, the "Min" and "Max" values are required, and each must be a number.
-Also, the attribute displayed in the gauge must be of the type `Number`.

 ### Duration